 - Polperro, an unspoiled 13th-century fishing village.
 Follow one of the many coastal paths and enjoy lunch at a neighbouring fishing town.

-Whichever unusual staycation idea you choose, if you hold a Free Spirit Annual Multi-Trip policy you’re covered for UK travel.
+However, whichever unusual staycation idea you choose, if you hold a Free Spirit Annual Multi-Trip policy remember that you’re covered for UK travel.
 Plus, our UK holiday insurance is available for specific dates, by taking out a single trip policy too.

-Find all the details about Free Spirit UK Travel Insurance before you book your next UK holiday here.
+Find all the details about how Free Spirit UK Travel Insurance can let you travel with peace of mind – before you book here.